-- Advertised for neighbour notification purposes notification not possible because no premises situated on land to which notification can be sent. - The proposal has previously been reported to Committee and the appointed officer considers that the proposals contain significant amendments for Committee to re-consider.
-Namely the Section 42 revision to phasing across the whole Elgin South 18/01209/APP consent and the relocation of the commercial units.
+- Advertised for neighbour notification purposes notification not possible because no premises situated on land to which notification can be sent.
+Also advertised as a departure from the Moray Local Development Plan 2020. - The proposal has previously been reported to Committee and the appointed officer considers that the proposals contains significant amendments that Committee may wish to re-consider.
+Namely the relocation of the commercial units.